netserf/netsig-presentation-gcp-for-newbies/README.md

 # NetSIG Presentation - Google Cloud for Newbies

 ## Presentation Summary
 In this session we'll look at Google Cloud and go over some basic concepts in Google Cloud networking.
-Topics will include VPCs, subnets, logging, and telemetry (time permitting).
+Topics will include Compute Engine, VPCs, subnets, logging, and telemetry.
 We'll also look at the GCP console and Cloud SDK tools.

 ## Presentation Slides
 * [Google Cloud for Newbies](netsig-presentation-gcp-for-newbies.pdf)